Jaci's Terrapin Hide

 "Well I never", those were the first words out of my mouth when I finally saw Jaci's famous Hide.
 In all my travels (well over 20 years worth), I have never seen something so amazing.
 You get so close the wildlife that even a 100mm lens will get you nice images (the first elephant photo below is at 83mm on my 50-500mm Sigma).

-But seriously now, if you are even slightly interest in photography, wildlife, birdlife or nature then one really needs to look at staying at Jaci's lodges to experience the "Terrapin Hide".
+But seriously now, if you are even slightly interested in photography, wildlife, birdlife or nature then one really needs to look at staying at Jaci's lodges (either Jaci's Safari Lodge or Jaci's Tree Lodge) to experience the "Terrapin Hide".
 I could have stayed down there the whole day; even my six-year-old daughter was entranced at all that surrounded us over a mere 30 minutes.

 Getting to the photographic hide in the middle of the waterhole requires anyone over 3 foot tall to bend themselves in half, anyone over 6.2 foot (like myself) can expect to bump their heads a few times and shuffle along with chin on knees.
 The tunnel I would say is around 10 - 15 metres long.